Utena - reflection catalog

 Utena tried to cheer up Nanami, but Nanami saw Anthy with Akio and can’t stand either the sibling relationship or Utena’s blindness to it.
 Nanami turns to the window and places her hand over her reflection’s heart.
 Recalling Touga’s dismissal of her as a boring woman, she closes her hand in frustration, as if trying to grasp her own reflected heart.

 The morning after seeing Anthy with Akio, having stayed up the rest of the night, Utena looks out the window at dawn.
 She’s reflected in the window as she remembers the prince story and decides to drop her ring.
+The sunbeams stand for the prince that Utena now rejects.
 The eyes of Utena’s reflection are open wider than Utena’s eyes.
+Her blue night clothing looks white for the prince, and its reflection looks black for Akio.
+Utena says that white is black.
 (Reflections show the truth, people’s hearts distort the image.)
 Utena’s eyes are just edging over the top of the frame.
 The visibility of Utena’s eyes is a symbol throughout the episode.

-It’s a comparison of Utena with Nanami, above.
+It’s in part a comparison of Utena with Nanami, above.
+Utena’s reflection has day behind it, Nanami’s has night with stars.
 Nanami’s rejection by Touga is a lie that nevertheless reflects his attitude to her.
 Touga chose Akio over Nanami.
 Utena’s perceived rejection by Anthy is a lie that nevertheless reflects Anthy’s behavior in backstabbing Utena.
 Anthy chose Akio over Utena.
-Utena is also failing to grasp her own heart.
+Utena is just beginning to be able to grasp her own heart.

 Jay Scott <jay@satirist.org>